 Our firm is currently seeking Similac recall lawsuits from parents of babies who developed Cronobacter infections from contaminated powdered infant formula.
 Call us at 800-553-8082 or contact us online for a free case evaluation.

-Our baby formula lawyers are also seeking NEC Similac lawsuits from premature infants who were fed Similac and developed necrotizing enterocolitis.
+Our baby formula lawyers also seek NEC Similac lawsuits from premature infants fed Similac and developed necrotizing enterocolitis.